History

 This windows consists of 2 lights with 3 coats of arms.

-- Top coat of arms: this is a composite of the Ormonde, Carrick and FitzGerald family coats of arms.
+- Top: this is a composite of the Ormonde, Carrick and FitzGerald family coats of arms.

-- Left coat of arms (3 stags heads): Cavendish family.
+- Bottom Left (3 stags heads): Cavendish family.

-- Right coat of arms (3 stags antlers, 3 lions, with shield): Teck family.
+- Bottom Right (3 stags antlers, 3 lions, with shield): Teck family?